MichaelMoeckli/ECustomer/README.md

 -Mysql
 -DevTools

-The minimal example database is just here for test runs
+The minimal example database is just here for tests